uoe-agents/SaMI/README.md

 #### Crippled Ant

 During the training process, we alter the values of mass and damping, and randomly cripple one of legs (leg 0, 1, 2 or 3).
 In the test setting, we test on previously unseen mass and damping values.
-More importantly, in the extreme test setting, we also randomly cripple two legs. ***When it has 3 or 4 legs available, the Ant Robot learns to roll to adapt to varying mass and damping.
-However, during zero-shot generalisation, when only 2 legs are available, the Ant Robot can no longer roll.
-Instead, it adapts by walking using its two legs.*** The following shows the training and testing videos of SaCCM on different tasks (first 60 seconds, 2x speed):
+More importantly, in the extreme test setting, we also randomly cripple two legs. ***When 3 or 4 legs are available, the Ant Robot (trained with SaCCM) rolls to adapt to varying mass and damping.
+However, with only 2 adjacent legs during zero-shot generalisation, it switches to walking.
+If 2 opposite legs are available, the Ant can still roll but eventually tips over.* **The following shows the training and testing videos of SaCCM on different tasks (first 60 seconds, 2x speed):

 <p align=center>
 <img src="docs/gif/crippledant/SaCCM_reward_ctrl_0.1_([0], [2], [1.0]).gif" width=200> <img src="docs/gif/crippledant/SaCCM_reward_ctrl_0.1_([2], [0], [1.0]).gif" width=200> <img src="docs/gif/crippledant/SaCCM_reward_ctrl_0.1_([0, 1], [1], [1.0]).gif" width=200> <img src="docs/gif/crippledant/SaCCM_reward_ctrl_0.1_([3, 1], [1], [1.0]).gif" width=200>